-- This policy shall be a guide to all dealers of Network Capital Limited in relation to securities dealings and transactions at The Nigerian Stock Exchange.
+- This policy shall be a guide to all dealers of Network Capital Limited in relation to securities dealings and transactions at Nigerian Exchange Limited.

-- The policy shall be reviewed from time to time depending on the directives of NSE or other regulatory agencies.
+- The policy shall be reviewed from time to time depending on the directives of NGX or other regulatory agencies.
 Review may come inform of an addendum.

 SEC means Securities and Exchange Commission, Nigeria;